ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 ```
-Idea for this section is to introduce relevant history and vocabulary and motivate the audience to think about the value of privacy (mainly internet) and implications of not having it.
+Idea for this section is to introduce relevant history and vocabulary and motivate the audience to think about the value of privacy and implications of not having it.
 ```
 # What is privacy and why it matters in Bitcoin?